Vape Juice Expiration: Fresh Flavor or Foul Fail?

 Vape juice, or e-liquid, comprises a few primary ingredients: propylene glycol (PG), vegetable glycerin (VG), flavorings, and, in most cases, nicotine.
 Each of these components has its own shelf life, and when combined, they create a product that will eventually degrade over time.

 Generally, most vape juices have a shelf life of 1 to 2 years from the date of manufacture, depending on their ingredients quality and storage conditions.
-Over time, the components in e-liquid start to degrade, leading to changes in taste, color, and consistency, signaling that the vape juice is no longer at its best.
+Over time, the components in e-liquid start to degrade, leading to changes in color, taste, and consistency, signaling that the vape juice is no longer at its best.
 While expired vape juice isn't necessarily harmful, it may result in a poor vaping experience with diminished flavor, a weird aftertaste, and nicotine potency.

 Does Nicotine Expire?